Red junglefowl: Description

 The species exhibits significant sexual dimorphism.
 Males are referred to as "roosters", while females are referred to as "hens".
 Compared with the domestic chicken, the red junglefowl has a much smaller body mass.
-The roosters are significantly larger than the hens (males weigh around 1.5 kg, while females weigh around 1 kg).
+The roosters are significantly larger than the hens — males weigh around 1.5 kg, while females weigh around 1 kg.

 The plumage of the male is much brighter in colouration than that of the female, which is a drab colour and more suitable for camouflage.
 The mantle (neck and back) of the rooster typically has long, golden hackle feathers.
 The tail consists of 14 iridescent feathers that shimmer with blue, purple, and green in direct light.
 Some of these tail feathers are long and curved, and can grow up to 28 cm in length.
 The whole bird may be as long as 70 cm.
 Hens lack the long, ornate feathers that are a prominent feature of the roosters.

 The colouration of the males varies somewhat, depending on the subspecies.
 For example, some have golden yellow covert feathers from the neck to the lower back with greenish-black tail feathers, while others have red with black tails.

 A moult around June changes the plumage of breeding adults to an eclipse pattern, which lasts through October.
 The male eclipse pattern includes black feathers on the back and small red-orange plumes distributed across the mantle.
-The eclipse plumage of the hen is generally indistinguishable from the plumage at other seasons, but the molting schedule is the same as that of the rooster.
+The eclipse plumage of the hen is generally indistinguishable from the plumage at other seasons, but the moulting schedule is the same as that of the rooster.

 The male has a much larger comb and wattle (fleshy ornaments on the head that signal good health to rivals and potential mates) compared with the female.
 Roosters have a sharp, bony growth on the back of each leg, just behind and above the foot.
-These spurs are used as a defense mechanism against predators and to establish dominance in the flock.
+These spurs are used as a defence mechanism against predators and to establish dominance in the flock.